Thurgoland

 Thurgoland (/ˈθɜːrɡələnd/, THUR-gə-lənd) is a village and civil parish in the Metropolitan Borough of Barnsley in South Yorkshire, England, on the A629 road.

-The village is less than 6 miles from Barnsley, the nearest major town.
+The village is 5 miles from the centre of Barnsley, the nearest major town.

 Nearby Crane Moor and Huthwaite are also part of the Thurgoland C.P.

 According to the 2001 census the parish had a population of 1,801, increasing to 1,969 at the 2011 Census.